Tponkshe/Analyticz/README.md

 # Analyticz

-A fb messeaging analyticz extension for chrome.
+A fb messeaging analytics extension for chrome.